PDF of CV available upon request.

 It’s the great common denominator of all academics that we are always thinking about future projects.
 Ask any of us; we’ll tell you what we’re working on now, usually with a muted enthusiasm.
 Ask what we are working on next?
 You’re about to get a long and very passionate speech about a very lofty idea.
 We love our upcoming projects.

 It was like that for me, too.
 During my dissertation I was constantly thinking about my next project.
-I had several historical projects in mind, a biography on Henry Wallace is still on the back burner, but until it’s safe to travel again I’m not going to be able to hit the archives much.
-But there’s no way I can go an indefinite amount of time without working.
-The result of this is that I am currently working on a collection of essays/memoir called Professional Student: My Decade+ Inside Academia.
-Currently, the manuscript sits at 170 pages (to be honest I should be working on that instead of this but here we are).
+I had several historical projects in mind.
+Right now though, I am currently working on a collection of essays/memoir called Professional Student: My Decade+ Inside Academia.
+Currently, the manuscript sits at 200 pages (to be honest I should be working on that instead of this but here we are).
 Stay tuned for more information on that.

 In addition to my dissertation, my historical work has been featured in both popular and academic publications: the Labor and Working Class History Association (LAWCHA), Jacobin Magazine, The Journal of Northwest Ohio History (Vol 85.
 No. I, Fall/Winter 2017-2018), A Day in the Life of an American Worker: 200 Trades and Professions Through History, available online by ABC-CLIO, and most recently The Activist History Review (TAHR).